Well Known Nevada Turquoise Varieties

 Godber Mine Turquoise

-Discovered in 1932, the Godber Turquoise Mine yields medium to dark blue turquoise, typically exhibiting dark webbing matrix.
+Established in 1932, the Godber Turquoise Mine yields medium to dark blue turquoise, typically exhibiting a dark webbing matrix.
 Frequently, this turquoise features dark blotches or veins traversing the blue hue.
 Presently owned by Bruce and Jeri Woods, this modest mining operation continues to produce limited quantities of turquoise.
 Renowned for its exceptional hardness, this highly collectible turquoise is highly prized.

 Smokey Valley Turquoise